poku-networker/ansible_tower_cisco/README.md

     - name: Configure access ports
       ^ here

-cisco.ios module needs to be installed within docker container. use 'docker ps' to list the containers and then login to the container by using "docker exec -it <name> /bin/bash" i.e. docker exec -it awx_task /bin/bash..
+cisco.ios module needs to be installed within docker container. use 'docker ps' to list the containers and then login to the container by using "docker exec -it 'name' /bin/bash" i.e. docker exec -it awx_task /bin/bash..
 Once logged into the docker container - type the following command "ansible-galaxy collection install cisco.ios".

 # Install VS Code in Centos 8